neurobionics/TMotorCANControl/README.md

 and TMotorManager_servo_serial for Servo mode (over serial).
 The CAN_Manager_mit and CAN_Manager_serial file contains a low-level CAN interface for interacting with the motor, which is used by the TMotorManager classes to control the motor in a more user-friendly way.
 Sample scripts can be found in the demos folder.
 For help setting up the motor using a Raspberry Pi 4 and with the PiCAN hat, see [these instructions](https://opensourceleg.com/TMotorCANControl/) on the Open Source Leg website.
 That page will walk you through all the setup.

 ## API Usage
 For some code examples, see the demos folder in this repository.
+For the full API documentation, see [our page on ReadTheDocs](https://tmotorcancontrol.readthedocs.io/en/latest/index.html).
 These examples make use of the soft_real_timeloop class from the [NeuroLocoMiddleware library](https://pypi.org/project/NeuroLocoMiddleware/) for the control loops, but the library could be used without this dependancy.